alexlusco/compositr/README.md

 ## Acknowledgements

-Special thanks to Rohan Alexander, Fernando Calderón, Tom Cardoso, Kevin Dick, Jamie Duncan, and Marcus Sibley for their excellent feedback and beta testing.
+Special thanks to Rohan Alexander, Fernando Calderón, Tom Cardoso, Kevin Dick, Jamie Duncan, and Marcus Sibley for their feedback and beta testing.